|When is Mother's Day in 2019?|

 Mother's Day is celebrated across the world, in more than 50 countries, though not all countries celebrate it on the same day.

 Countries which celebrate Mother's Day on the second Sunday of May include Australia, Denmark, Finland, Italy, Switzerland, Turkey and Belgium.
-In Mexico and may parts of Latin America, Mother’s Day is celebrated on May 10 of each year.
+In Mexico and many parts of Latin America, Mother’s Day is celebrated on 10 May of each year.
 In Thailand, it is celebrated on 12 August, the birthday of the current Queen.
+Egypt and neighbouring countries observe Mother's Day on 21 March.

 Arguably, the tradition of a day to celebrate mothers can be traced back to the times of the ancient Greeks, who held festivities to honour Rhea, the mother of the gods.